Taking Children into Temporary Custody

 • The address of a licensed foster family home must be kept confidential until the dispositional hearing, at which time the court may authorize disclosure of the address.

-18. Complete the Detention Report.
-Documents can be uploaded into the Petition Tracking System after successful submission of your request for petition, or scanned and emailed to all four (4) IDC supervisors with the signature page, attachments, ICWA 010(A) for each child and any supporting documents by 5:00 p.m. on the due date given by IDC.
-The paperwork due date will be on the email confirmation generated by the IDC Petition Tracking System.
+20. Complete the Detention/Initial Hearing Report.
+Documents can be uploaded into the Petition Tracking System after successful submission of the petition referral request, or scanned and emailed to all four (4) IDC supervisors.
+Required documents must include the signature page, ICWA 010(A) for each child and any supporting documents by 5:00 p.m. on the due date identified on the confirmation email generated by the IDC Petition Tracking System

 • If the child is eligible, refer the family for a MAT assessment.